-Beginning September 30, the DEA will place two of the active ingredients in kratom on its Schedule I drug list, meaning kratom will be considered to have "no currently accepted medical use and a high potential for abuse."
-Other Schedule I drugs include LSD, marijuana, heroin and Ecstasy.
+Schedule I drugs are considered to have "no currently accepted medical use and a high potential for abuse."
+Drugs considered Schedule I include LSD, marijuana, heroin and ecstasy.

 Native to Southeast Asia, the kratom tree's leaves have been used for centuries as an herbal drug by laborers and farmers.
 Today, kratom leaves are ground into pills and powders, and sold as a dietary supplement.
 It can be found in head shops and online.
 It's even made into drinks in some bars

 When taken at low dosages, kratom can act like a stimulant, heightening alertness.
 At higher doses, kratom is a sedative, producing opioid-like effects that dull pain.